8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 While its looks may be controversial, it certainly doesn’t leave you wanting in the performance department.
 Distance, forgiveness, launch and feel are all there for the mid handicapper.

-With PING clubs in particular, I do recommend a fitting if possible so that you know what configuration will work best for you.
+With PING clubs in particular, we do recommend a fitting if possible so that you know what configuration will work best for you.
 You also might be able to score a really good deal on eBay.

 4. Titleist T300 Irons